-Some fake brands have “design drift” where numerous producers vary the packaging from one batch to another.
+Some unregulated brands have “design drift” where numerous counterfeit producers vary the packaging from one batch to another.
 We’ve seen fake brands like Dank and Runtz go through variations of package design many times over.
 Not Dyna Puff!
 This could indicate one centralized source for the packaging at least.

 Dyna Puff carts failed in lab tests